 "Applicant shall provide a revised open space/recreation space plan addressing 10-23-5-E 4.e. and ensure they are useable for open spaces."
-In response, the applicant supplied Sheet L-1 (Exhibit G) which provides graphics depicting both open and recreational area spaces and final calculations for each.
+In response, the applicant supplied Sheet L-1 (Exhibit G) with their final PUD application materials which provides graphics depicting both open and recreational area spaces and final calculations for each.
 Sheet L-2 of the same exhibit provides a material's plan that demonstrates arrangement of tables and benches (passive recreation) and also light pole placement along Windsong Loop, (the sole automotive access in and out of the project).
+The applicant submitted a final-packet of Sheets L1 through L5.